Where can I find information about the human body?

-- Choose the Human body tile on the front page
+- Select the Human body tile on the front page.

 Tips: Websites that have .com in the address can have good information, but you need to assess how reliable it is.
 Check the About DK link on the website, to find out what the company’s mission and values are.

 KidsHealth is a great website with all sorts of information about your health, including topics like how the body works.
 There are three sections on the site – one for kids, one for teens and another for parents.
 Each article includes the name of the person who wrote it and when it was written, which helps us know it’s reliable.